-The Organization established permanent financing in 2021 and during 2023, continued pre-sales and the construction phases of developing a Zen-inspired life plan community as a Kendal Affiliate.
+The Organization established permanent financing in 2021 and during 2024, continued the construction phases of developing a Zen-inspired life plan community as a Kendal Affiliate.
 During 2023, the Organization applied for and received an initial certificate of occupancy for the independent living units in the community from the State of California, enabling the Organization to enter into residency agreements beginning in November 2023.
+During 2024, the Organization applied for and received a certificate of occupancy for assisted living units in the community, excluding the memory support units which were still under construction as of December 31, 2024.
 The community design includes 221 independent living apartments, 30 assisted living suites, and 24 memory support residences.
-The costs that have been incurred as of December 31, 2023 and 2022 include deposits for the acquisition of land, development and design costs, marketing expenses, and construction costs.
-As of December 31, 2023 and \$166,670,652, respectively, of costs have been capitalized.
-Estimated remaining project costs are \$3,431,360 and the estimated completion date for all community construction is June 1, 2024.
+The costs that have been incurred as of December 31, 2024 and 2023 include deposits for the acquisition of land, development and design costs, marketing expenses, and construction costs.
+As of December 31, 2024 and 2023, approximately \$267,400,000 and \$239,588,000, respectively, of costs have been capitalized.
+Estimated remaining project costs are \$600,000 and the estimated completion date for all community construction is March 2025.